yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       |parameters|

       username : :type:`string`
-         Identifies user to allow login.
+         Unique identifier for user or device.
 If it is not provided a username will be automatically generated.

 Example Response: